Xopenex HFA (levalbuterol tartrate)

 Xopenex HFA helps to treat symptoms by relaxing the tightened muscles around airway passages to relieve symptoms like wheezing, coughing, chest tightness, and shortness of breath.

 It is a selective beta2-adrenergic receptor agonist.
 It is an Inhalation pressurized Aerosol delivered in a canister that is placed into a metered-dose inhaler.
-Canisters come in 2 sizes: 15 grams, which contain 200 actuations (inhalations) and 8.4 grams, which contain 80 actuations.
+Canisters come in 15 grams, which contain 200 actuations (inhalations).
 The usual dosage for asthma patients is 2 inhalations per dose, every four to 6 hours.2

 In clinical studies, the medicine in Xopenex starts improving breathing within minutes.
 Response times ranged from 4.5 minutes for pediatric patients over 4 years of age and 5.5 to 10.2 minutes in adults 18 years of age and over.

 What are the possible side effects of Xopenex HFA?

 The most common side effects in children ages 4-11 are vomiting, accidental injury, irritation of the throat, and bronchitis.
 For those ages 12 and over side effects include asthma, irritation of the nose and/or throat, pain, and dizziness, but the most common side effects are headache, pharyngitis and vomiting.
 This is not an exhaustive list of all potential side effects of Xopenex HFA.
 Talk to your healthcare provider or pharmacist for further information.2